-Though very confused, I didn’t push (an approach I would come to regret as our partnership moved forward).
+Though very confused, and concerned that everything was going to change, I didn’t push (an approach I would come to regret as our partnership moved forward).
 With his casual tone and breezy statements, Michael had a way of making anything sound like it was no big deal.
 We rarely had an opportunity to connect to talk about the business, and we still had a lot more ground to cover, so we moved on to the next topic.
 Almost without even realizing it, I let it drop.
 We were about to have our first business trip together, and I wanted it to go smoothly.
 I didn’t have time to dwell on the news.